Rasmus Andersson Game Preview: Flames vs. Stars

 Andersson Stats vs. the Stars

-- The Stars have given up 49 goals in total (2.7 per game), which ranks seventh in the NHL for fewest goals allowed.
+- The Stars have conceded 56 goals in total (2.8 per game), the sixth-fewest allowed in the NHL.

 |2023-2024 Season